 Roseman University prohibits the unlawful possession, use, sale, or distribution of alcohol by students or employees on university premises or as part of any university activity.
 The legal age for drinking alcohol in Nevada and Utah is 21 and it is against state laws to sell or give alcohol to anyone under the age of 21.
 Roseman policy prohibits the forced consumption of liquor or drugs for the purpose of initiation or affiliation with a Roseman student organization.
 Any student or employee who violates underage drinking laws on campus will be subject to referral for disciplinary action, up to and including expulsion from school and termination of employment.
+The student's College administration is responsible for enforcing these laws and for using the College's student professionalism conduct code process published in the College's Student Handbook to provide the student with due process.

 Roseman University is a drug free campus and the unlawful possession, use, sale, manufacture, or distribution of illegal drugs or other controlled substances on the university premises or as part of any university activity is illegal and is strictly prohibited.
 Any student or employee who violates university policy prohibiting the manufacture, use or possession of illegal drugs on campus will be subject to referral for disciplinary action, up to and including expulsion from school and termination of employment.
 Roseman University's definition of a controlled substance is consistent with Nevada regulations adopted pursuant to NRS 453.146 (NAC 453.510 to NAC 453.550 inclusive).
 The possession or use of prescription drugs without a proper prescription is a crime in the State of Nevada and Utah.
-Federal law prohibits the use of marijuana on college and university campuses that receive federal funding
+Federal law prohibits the use of marijuana on college and university campuses that receive federal funding.
+The student's College administration is responsible for enforcing these laws and for using the College's student professionalism conduct code process published in the College's Student Handbook to provide the student with due process.